xiwu5/solar-system-api/project-directions/wave_08.md

     - Make sure to test out your new route in a browser or Postman before continuing!
 2. Create a nested route for `/planets/<planet_id>/moons` with the GET method which returns all moons for the planet with the id `<planet_id>`.

-If you finish and have more time, take a look at what could be refactored or discuss what other nested endpoints you think would be helpful!
+If you finish and have more time, take a look at what else could be refactored or discuss what other nested endpoints you think would be helpful!